Build on the Ontology

 Building on the Graph

-Use the REST API or MCP tools to create entities, define relationships, and query the graph.
-Here's an example that creates a trip entity and links a transaction to it:
+Use the REST API or MCP tools to create nodes, define edges, and query the graph.
+Here's an example that creates a project node and links a transaction to it:

 python